-I am currently putting together a menagerie of articles reviewing the best club lounges in London’s luxury hotels.
+I have put together a menagerie of articles reviewing the best club lounges in London’s luxury hotels.
 I am a big fan of the executive lounge at the JW Marriott Grosvenor House for the ambiance and food.
 The club lounge at the Langham London is also a great lounge with excellent food.
 But in my humble opinion, the “Club InterContinental” which includes the lounge at the InterContinental Park Lane, has the best views of any Club or Executive lounge in London.

 Want Club Lounge Access For Free?

-Book a standard room at the Intercontinental in London, which is one of our partner hotels, via our luxury travel concierge (rates tend to range from 200GBP to 500GBP depending on the day and the season) and you will get a guaranteed room upgrade and Club Lounge access absolutely free.
+Book a standard room at the InterContinental Park Lane in London, which is one of our partner hotels, via our luxury travel concierge (rates tend to range from 200GBP to 500GBP depending on the day and the season) and you will get a guaranteed room upgrade and Club Lounge access absolutely free.
 This has got to be one of the best hotel deals in London!

 Why do I rank the Club InterContinental lounge so highly?
 Don’t get me wrong, this lounge is not perfect, but it remains my favourite place to work and meet in London.
 I have seen Tony Blair use this lounge and Condoleezza Rice is also said to like it.
 The reasons why I like this lounge so much are listed below.